brokenhappy/kotlinhax.shadowroutines/docs/topics/compatibility.md

 <!--- END -->

 ## Compatibility
-This document describes the compatibility policy of `kotlinx.coroutines` library since version 1.0.0 and semantics of compatibility-specific annotations.
+This document describes the compatibility policy of `kotlinhax.shadowroutines` library since version 1.0.0 and semantics of compatibility-specific annotations.

 ## Public API types
-`kotlinx.coroutines` public API comes in five flavours: stable, experimental, obsolete, internal and deprecated.
+`kotlinhax.shadowroutines` public API comes in five flavours: stable, experimental, obsolete, internal and deprecated.
 All public API except stable is marked with the corresponding annotation.

 ### Experimental API